The News Quiz: BBC newsreaders

-Corrie Corfield appeared as a panellist once when Sandi Toksvig was unable to attend.
-As a current BBC newsreader she was bound by the BBC's code of practice for newsreaders, which prevented her from making any opinionated comments on-air (When asked, "What do you think of Bush, Corrie?", she responded, "He's an American.")
+News/continuity announcer Corrie Corfield appeared as a panellist once when Sandi Toksvig was unable to attend.
+As a current BBC newsreader she was bound by the BBC's code of practice for newsreaders, which prevented her from making any opinionated comments on-air.
+When asked, "What do you think of Bush, Corrie?", she responded, "He's an American".
 Peter Donaldson also appeared as a guest, in an episode broadcast in September 1999.